jarrellimdata/hospital-emd-etl/README.md

 ## 🗺️ Data Model
 Four tables in PostgreSQL are linked by date and hospital.
 The main table for analysis is er_summary.

-📎 Entity Relationship Diagram (ERD):
+📎 Entity Relationship Diagram (ERD)
+- Created using [Mermaid](mermaid.live) and exported as an image:
 ![mermaid-ERD](https://github.com/user-attachments/assets/9fcb67e2-5e09-498c-bf84-70b6194d98d6)

 ---